Sabrina the Teenage Witch (1996 TV series): Premise

 Sabrina the Teenage Witch chronicles the adventures of Sabrina Spellman (Melissa Joan Hart), a girl who discovers on her 16th birthday that she is a witch.
 As a novice witch, her spells often go awry.
 Her witch aunts Hilda and Zelda Spellman (Caroline Rhea and Beth Broderick, respectively (Note: Both were regular cast members for the first 6 seasons but departed before season 7 started.
 Rhea returned for a guest appearance in the series finale.)) counsel her on the proper use of her magic and give her moral advice.
 Sabrina lives with Hilda and Zelda until she leaves for college at the beginning of season 5.
 Additionally, Hilda and Zelda must take care of Salem Saberhagen (Nick Bakay), a witch turned into a cat for trying to take over the world.

-The show includes contemporary pop cultural references, but also features fictional history (often explained as secrets hidden from mortals by witches) and science fiction elements.
-Story plots are often episodic, but some seasons feature running arcs, such as Sabrina's quest to find the Spellman family secret in season 3.
+The show includes contemporary pop-cultural references, as well as fictional history (often presented as secrets hidden from mortals by witches) and science-fiction elements.
+Storylines are often episodic, but some seasons feature ongoing arcs, such as Sabrina's quest to uncover the Spellman family secret in season 3.
 Sabrinas basic premise and "genial loopiness" earned the show comparisons to the 1960s television series Bewitched.
 The show spanned seven years over seven seasons, though each season was not a year.
-(Note: Season 1 and 2 cover exactly a year each, with Sabrina being 16 and 17 respectively.
-In Season 3 her age is not revealed, but in the Season 4 opening episode she turns 18, implying Season 3 also covers her being 17 as well.
+(Note: Season 1 and 2 cover exactly a year each, with Sabrina being 16 and 17, respectively.
+In Season 3, her age is not revealed, but in the Season 4 opening episode, she turns 18, implying Season 3 also covers her being 17 as well.
 Season 4 covers her 18th birthday and that year.
-Season 5 starts a summer later, with Sabrina being 19 - she spends three years at college in journalism which is covered in Seasons 5 and 6.
-She has graduated by the beginning of Season 7 (as she's living in the Spellman House with Roxie and Morgan and working), meaning she is aged up to 22 over two seasons covering three in universe years.
+Season 5 starts a summer later, with Sabrina being 19 - she spends three years at college in journalism, which is covered in Seasons 5 and 6.
+She has graduated by the beginning of Season 7 (as she's living in the Spellman House with Roxie and Morgan and working), meaning she is aged up to 22 over two seasons covering three in-universe years.
 In the final season, Sabrina is 23.)